luizfsilvano/luizfsilvano/README.md

 Hi 👋 My name is Luiz Felipe
 ==========================

-Computer Science Student
+Backend Developer
 -----------------------------

-A future backend-focused developer from Brasília and a Computer Science student.
-I'm passionate about solving real-world problems through efficient code.
-Constantly learning and setting new challenges, i'm building a career path in backend development with ambitious goals in tech.
+Developer from Brasília and Computer Science student, passionate about solving real-world problems through clean, efficient code.
+Continuously learning and embracing new challenges, I'm building a solid career in backend engineering, with a strong focus on scalability, performance, and long-term impact in the tech world.

 I am also a student at [IESB](https://www.iesb.br/).